Cruise Food Guide / Puerto Plata Historic Center

 Cruise visitors: shorten lunch if the return path is not already clear.

-Why this page matters in the cluster
+How this page fits the Puerto Plata city-walk cluster

 Planning rules before you sit down